nutanix-cloud-native/opendocs/docs/openshift/install/assisted/index.md

 ## Pre-requisites for Assisted Installation

+- Access to [Red Hat Console](https://console.redhat.com/) (portal) to use Assisted Installer and install a OpenShift Kubernetes cluster, add extra OpenShift nodes (at a later time), etc.
 -   OCP Master and Worker virtual machines on Nutanix HCI platform created by the administrator
 -   Compute, networking and storage associated with the OCP Master and Worker VMs provisioned by the administrator
 -   DNS and DHCP server in the environment